rainbowchook/face-app-api/README.md

 API for face-app client located at [https://github.com/rainbowchook/face-app](https://github.com/rainbowchook/face-app)

-Most of the source code is located
+Most of the source code is located in the /src directory.
+Written in TypeScript.

 ## Continuous Integration and Continuous Deployment